Skip to main content

 Different geological formations on this map include:

-- The tocks of the Mono-Inyo craters occur in a chain that extends between the Long Valley Caldera and Mono Lake approximately 25 km to the north.
+4. The Mono-Inyo Craters occur in a chain that extends between the Long Valley Caldera and Mono Lake approximately 25 km to the north.

-An inset map of the Bishop Tuff indicates that deposits can be found in most of the western US, including Nevada, Utah, Arizona, New Mexico, Colorado, and Wyoming, as well as portions of Nebraska, Kansas, Texas and the panhandle of Oklahoma, as well as a portion of southeast Idaho.
+An inset map indicates that deposits of Bishop ash (tuff) can be found in most of the western US, including Nevada, Utah, Arizona, New Mexico, Colorado, and Wyoming, as well as portions of Nebraska, Kansas, Texas and the panhandle of Oklahoma, as well as a portion of southeast Idaho.